UtrechtUniversity/research-engineering/README.md

 ## Research Engineering at Utrecht University
-Our goal is to increase the impact of research through advanced digital technologies.
+We work together with researchers at Utrecht University to increase the impact of research through advanced digital technologies.
 We do this by developing innovative research software and by helping build digital skills in academia.

 - [Meet the team](#meet-the-team)
   - [What we do](#what-we-do)